PuChenTW/go-micro-jetstream/.serena/memories/project_overview.md

 - **Auto-creation**: Streams are automatically created on first publish/subscribe.
 - **Resilience**: Panic recovery, exponential backoff, and graceful shutdown.
 - **No Heavy Framework Dependency**: Decoupled from `go-micro`, allowing for lighter weight integration.
+- **Custom Logger Support**: Allows injecting a custom logger (compatible with standard log.Logger) via options.

 ## Codebase Structure
-- `pkg/driver/`: Contains the broker interface and implementations.
+- `pkg/broker/`: Contains the broker interface and implementations.
   - `broker.go`: Defines the `Broker`, `Subscriber`, and `Message` interfaces.
   - `jetstream/`: NATS JetStream implementation of the driver.
 - `main.go`: A validation script demonstrating broker usage with `fx`.